michaelwoodson/jekyll-now/_posts/2014-3-3-Hello-World.md

 ## Design

 The network feeds a window of 16 samples into an LSTM.
-The LSTM output is stacked into with the raw input and fed into two fully connected layers.
+The LSTM output is stacked with the raw input and fed into two fully connected layers.
 The final output is mu law encoded as recommended in the WaveNet paper so training on the next sample can be done via softmax cross entropy.

 ## Training